pfuntner/bruno-packer/simple1/README.md

 # `simple1`
 This is a simple example that creates an Ubuntu Docker image.

-I had seen issues in more complicated Packer scripts where `/tmp` in the temporary container was being mapped to a host directory with permission 077 but that seemed like a very poor idea.
+I had seen issues in more complicated Packer scripts where `/tmp` in the temporary container was being mapped to a host directory with permission 0700 but that seemed like a very poor idea.

+I imagine Packer is trying to protect files in the host directory (files might have access keys, passwords, etc) but the permissions get used in the container.

 ## Packer details
 | Detail | Comment |